 This particularly applies to restrictions on the reasonableness or acceptability of the models that make up the stochastic cash-flow model used to perform the projections, since these restrictions are inherently restrictions on the joint modeling of the hedging and non-hedging portfolio.
 To give effect to these requirements, they must apply to the overall investment strategy and investment portfolio.

 Before either a new or revised hedging strategy can be used to reduce the amount of the stochastic reserve otherwise calculated, the hedging strategy should be in place (i.e., effectively implemented by the company) for at least three months.
 The company may meet the time requirement by having evaluated the effective implementation of the hedging strategy for at least three months without actually having executed the trades indicated by the hedging strategy (e.g., mock testing or by having effectively implemented the strategy with similar annuity products for at least three months).

+If a SHS supporting the contracts is not a CDHS but modeling it as if it were a CDHS would result in an increase in the company’s TAR, then the company shall model the SHS as if it were a CDHS when calculating reserves under AG43 and/or VM-21 and when calculating the C-3 RBC Amount under LR027.
+The company shall not treat the SHS as a CDHS for purposes of SSAP 108.

 B. Modeling Approaches